nucleosynthesis/work-tools/hinv-tools/QCDEstimate/README.md

 The inputs from the histogram files will also be copied over to the Folder `Inputs`.

 Note the naming convention is to just use the input file name with extensions, hopefully it is self explanatory

-# JetHT correlation study

-Also included in the QCD estimate is alternative up/down shapes based on possible correlations between mjj and delta phi.
-To check this, you can also run the script `data_mc_AB_transfer.py` to make plots from the JetHT data and MC QCD simulation from the A and B regions which shows B/A vs mjj.
-To run, use something like

-`
-python data_mc_AB_transfer.py out_MTR_2017.root --ymin -0.2 --ymax 1 --label "MTR 2017"
-`

-for example in the MTR 2017 category.
-Change the options for other categories of course.